Buoyancy compensator (diving): Wraparound buoyancy BCs

 BC attachment systems are generally intended to limit the shifting of the BC as a result of the lifting forces, including minimizing the tendency to slide towards the head when the diver is upright while the bladder is inflated.
 If the diver is wearing a weight belt, this will pull in the opposite direction to BC lift, and can result in the diver sagging down in the jacket when the diver is upright when floating at the surface.
 Solutions to this problem include the cummerbund (a broad adjustable waist band) and the crotch strap (a strap between the legs).
 The crotch strap, when adjusted correctly, is effective at preventing this shift, but may prevent the weight belt from falling clear of the diver if dropped in an emergency.
 Fitting the weight belt over the crotch strap after putting the BC on can be difficult.
 The cummerbund is an attempt to avoid this problem, as the weight belt can not be snagged on it in the same way, but the weight belt must then be worn either under the cummerbund, obstructing access to the buckle, or below the cummerbund.
 The effectiveness of a cummerbund depends on a waistline which is smaller than the circumference of the upper torso, and it may constrain free breathing if fitted too tightly.

 This tendency of the inflated BC to shift towards the head is less of a problem when the weights are carried in integrated weight pockets on the BC, but it may then have a tendency to slide towards the head when deflated on an inverted diver underwater.
 This is less of a problem for the average recreational diver, who does not spend much time head down underwater, but can increase the difficulty of recovering from a dry-suit inversion where the air in the suit flows to the feet and the weights in the BC shift towards the head.
 A crotch strap will prevent this.

+Jump jacket

+A special case of the jacket type buoyancy control device is the A.P.
+Valves Jump Jacket Mk.4, which is designed for use by surface-supplied divers.
+The Mk.4 was designed to be used with the Kirby Morgan lightweight helmets, and is primarily intended for buoyancy control with umbilical supplied gas from the main gas feed via the helmet bailout block, which also provides emergency inflation from the bailout cylinder.
+The system can also provide cross-connection from one diver's main gas to a second diver's helmet, and pneumo gas emergency supply to a second diver.
+The jump jacket includes a recovery harness, helmet safety harness and backpack for the bailout set.
+It is suitable for use on closed bell, wet bell, and dives without a transport platform.